 Why it’s awesome: While Goa has many excellent markets, including a few that draw large crowds on Saturdays, the Saturday Night Market at Arpora is one of the biggest and best.
 Also sometimes known as Ingo’s Night Market, the gigantic market has a huge selection of stalls that sell an even wider range of goods.
 It’s a great place to hunt for local items, gifts, treats for yourself, clothes, and unusual one-off items.
 The prices are reasonable too.

 What to do there: Mingle with the crowds and experience the laid-back Goan vibe as you stroll around the bustling and atmospheric Arpora Saturday Night Market.
 Browse a large selection of items, including spices, clothing, artworks, crafts, souvenirs, handmade goods, jewellery and accessories, perfumes, funky lamps, shoes, and much, much more.
 Don’t forget to haggle when making any purchases and keep in mind that you can often score terrific discounts if buying several items from the same seller.
 Treat yourself to a delicious assortment of tasty goodies and call into one of the bars for a few drinks to really get you in the weekend mood ahead of heading out to a Goa rave.

 Get insured for your trip to Goa!

-While our comprehensive list of the top places to visit in Goa should keep you more than busy for your stay, we have a few more bonus ideas for your trip to Goa.
+While our comprehensive list of the top places to visit in Goa should keep you busy for your stay, we have a few more bonus ideas for your trip to Goa.

 Explore Goa’s numerous beaches, each with a different vibe.
 Hit up Galgibaga Beach, Candolim Beach, Benaulim Beach, Butterfly Beach, Ashwem Beach, Palolem Beach, and Arombal Beach in addition to the ones already mentioned.
 Grand Island and Charao Island are well worth visiting too.